Taxi or private hire?

 A taxi, (legal term: Hackney Carriage) will have a sign, often illuminated on the roof which says, 'Taxi' or 'For Hire' whereas a private hire vehicle is not permitted to display a roof sign of any kind.

 A hackney carriage can be hired from the rank or hailed in the street, whereas a private hire car can only be pre-booked by online, by phone or by visiting the firm’s offices.
-Most private hire cars will have the wording on the side of the car, 'No Booking No Ride'.
+Most private hire cars will have sticker on the front doors of the vehicle displaying there private hire operator details and Eastleigh Borough Council identity stickers are the rear passenger doors.

 A private hire vehicle driver can charge what they like, or what has been agreed as the amount due between yourself and the operator who took the telephone booking.
 Therefore it is always worth agreeing the cost of the fare before you start the journey.
 A private hire vehicle can refuse a fare, or pick and choose the more profitable journey.